mganucheau/SeattleLight/README.md

 Files:
 hub             - code for the sequencing hub
 planter         - code for each planter
-lights_com_test - used to test the LPD8806 over a direct serial connection
+lights_com_test - used to test the LPD8806 over serial

 ------------------------------
 Commands for the Planters